 Yes – The timer could still be defective if all other components are intact and working properly.

+Now you know how to fix a dryer that won’t start.
 Once you’ve determined the cause of your dryer not starting, Repair Clinic.com makes it easy to find the exact replacement part you need to fix the appliance.
-From thermal fuses, drive motors, and control boards, to start switches, door switches, and belt switches, Repair Clinic stocks genuine manufacturer parts including those manufactured by Whirlpool, Electrolux, Kenmore, GE, Maytag, LG, and Samsung.
-For a complete list of replacement parts compatible with your appliance, simply enter the full model number of the dryer in the Repair Clinic website search bar.
+From thermal fuses, drive motors, and dryer control boards, to start switches, door switches, and belt switches, Repair Clinic stocks genuine manufacturer parts including those manufactured by Whirlpool, Electrolux, Kenmore, GE, Maytag, LG, and Samsung.
+For a complete list of replacement dryer parts compatible with your appliance, simply enter the full model number of the dryer in the Repair Clinic website search bar.
 You can then use the “Part Category” filter (Example: “Switch”) and the “Part Title” filter (Example: “Door Switch”) to identify the exact part that matches your model.
-In addition to millions of replacement parts, Repair Clinic also has thousands of “how-to” videos, diagrams, and articles to guide you, step-by-step, through the part replacement procedure, so you can complete the repair yourself quickly and successfully.
+In addition to millions of replacement parts, Repair Clinic also has thousands of “how-to” videos, diagrams, and articles to guide you, step-by-step, through the part replacement procedure, so you can complete the appliance repair yourself quickly and successfully.